How to use Mapquest Route Planner For Deliveries

 Optimizing for shortest distance or shortest time with Mapquest Route Planner

-You have the option to choose to optimize your route by distance or time, depending on your business goals and strategy.
+You have the option to choose to optimize your route by distance or create the fastest route by driving time, depending on your business goals and strategy.

 Allowing Mapquest Route Planner to Re-Order Stops